tlandin/tlandin/README.md

 ### Hi there 👋

-Softwaretester from Visby, Sweden.
+Software tester from Visby, Sweden.

-- 🌱 I’m currently learning Robot Framework together with basic Python (and basic C#, basic Java... basically stuck in beginner courses)

 <!--